 - KIPP St. Louis High School (grades 9-12), opened in 2017

 - KIPP Wonder Elementary School, (grades PK-4), opened in 2019

 Hawthorn Leadership School for Girls is the first single-sex charter public school in Missouri.
 Hawthorn offers a hands-on, college-preparatory curriculum that focuses on science, technology, engineering and math (STEM).
 Lessons are reinforced through after-school and summer programming.

 Hawthorn opened its middle school in August 2015 with 6th and 7th grade classes.
-The school has been expanding into high school, to currently include grades 6-11.
+The school expanded into high school, to include grades 6-12.

-Hawthorn is affiliated with the Young Women’s Leadership Network, which supports all-girls public schools in New York City and nine affiliate schools in Illinois, Maryland, New York and Texas.
+Hawthorn is affiliated with the Young Women’s Leadership Network, which supports all-girls public schools in New York City and six affiliate schools in California, Maryland, Missouri, New York and North Carolina.